Skip to content

 If you are denied, delayed, or overwhelmed

 If you disagree with a benefits decision, ask how to appeal or request a fair hearing.
 Keep copies, upload receipts, names, dates, and call notes.
 If the issue affects food, shelter, health care, safety, or court, contact legal aid and 211.
+ASMOM’s benefits problems guide can help you organize the next step.

-Backup options when the first door is closed
+Backup options when one door is closed

 If this is closed Try this next What to ask

-Gateway account is locked Call 1-877-423-4746 or visit a DFCS office lobby computer.
-“Can you help me access my case and upload documents?”
+Gateway is locked Call 1-877-423-4746 or visit a DFCS office.
+“Can you help me access my case?”

 Phone scripts

-Calling DFCS about SNAP or TANF
+Calling DFCS

 “Hi, my name is [name].
 I applied for [SNAP/TANF/Medicaid] on [date].
 I am a single mother with [number] children, and I need to know what is missing.
 If this is a food emergency, can you tell me whether my SNAP application was screened for expedited service?”

-Calling 211 for local help
+Calling 211

 “Hi, I live in [county or ZIP code].
 I need help with [rent/utilities/food/shelter/transportation].
 I have children in the home.
 Can you give me programs that are open now and tell me what documents they need?”

-Calling a LIHEAP agency
+Calling LIHEAP

 “Hi, I have a [power/gas] bill and a shutoff date of [date].
 I want to ask about LIHEAP or crisis utility assistance.
 What is the earliest appointment, and what documents should I bring?”

-Calling legal aid about eviction
+Calling legal aid

 “Hi, I received eviction papers on [date].
 My hearing or answer deadline is [date, if listed].
-I am a single mother and I need to know if I can get legal help or advice before the deadline.”
+I am a single mother and I need to know if I can get legal help before the deadline.”

-Resumen en español
+Resumen en espaƱol

-Si necesita ayuda urgente en Georgia, empiece con la necesidad más inmediata: comida, vivienda, electricidad, seguridad, salud, cuidado infantil o ingresos.
+Si necesita ayuda urgente en Georgia, empiece con la necesidad mÔs inmediata: comida, vivienda, electricidad, seguridad, salud, cuidado infantil o ingresos.
 Para SNAP, TANF, Medicaid, WIC y CAPS, use Georgia Gateway.
 Para ayuda local con renta, servicios públicos, comida o refugio, llame al 211.
-Si está en peligro, llame al 911.
+Si estÔ en peligro, llame al 911.
 Si hay violencia doméstica, llame a la línea de Georgia al 1-800-334-2836.
 Guarde copias de avisos, facturas, papeles de la corte y comprobantes de ingresos.

 Questions single mothers ask in Georgia